Video Game / Mortal Kombat: Shaolin Monks

 Tropes found in this game:

 - Bonus Boss: The player has the option of fighting Kano before leaving to fight Shao Kahn.
-Doing so results in Kano's death & Jax arriving to take Sonya back to Earthrealm; otherwise they remain in the background of the arena.
-Ermac can also be challenged in the Warrior Shrine, and a return trip to the Living Forest can get you a second fight with Mileena.
+Doing so results in Kano's death & Jax arriving to take Sonya back to Earthrealm, which'll also leave you an extra health item to use in the final boss fights; otherwise they remain in the background of the arena.
+Ermac can also be challenged in the Warrior Shrine, and a return trip to the Living Forest and exploring the previously unreachable treetops can get you a second fight with Mileena.

 - Canon Discontinuity: Subverted.
 Mortal Kombat 9 doesn't make any direct references to Shaolin Monks in the story, aside of a small nod, and seems to use the "original" versions of MK1 and MK2's stories instead, but several of the Challenge Tower missions are directly based on parts of the game.